 View the Athena Swan Bronze Award application

-The University has received a Cygnet Award for work addressing sexual misconduct.
-Universities and tertiary institutions must already have achieved a Athena SWAN Bronze Status to apply for Cygnet Awards, and once they achieve five Cygnet Awards they are eligible for Silver Status.
+The University has received its first SAGE Cygnet Award for work addressing sexual misconduct (2024), and its second for improving gender equity in academic promotion (2026).
+Universities and research institutions must already have achieved an Athena Swan Bronze Status to apply for Cygnet Awards, and once they achieve five Cygnet Awards, they are eligible for Silver Status.

 Gender Equality Act